Skip to main content

 Constraint Rules

-When creating a delegation, the child capability must be a subset of the parent:
+When creating a delegation, the child capability must be a strict subset of the parent across all dimensions:

 Child expiry must be less than or equal to parent expiry.If Alice’s capability expires on January 15, any delegation she creates must expire on or before January 15.